Updated Sept 24th 2020

 All this said I do believe every relationship we have to be redeemable.
 I believe in repair as a fundamental human responsibility and I am happy to engage in any restorative mediation or conflict resolution process that is well resourced by the commitment of all involved parties.

-So even while I detail the harm that was done to me by the individuals I identify below, that doesn’t mean they aren’t good people.
-In fact, I’ve had pleasurable and good experiences with many of them in my relationship to them.
-And it certainly maybe that they have been good to you if you know them personally.
+So even while I detail the harm that was done to me by the individuals I identify below, that doesn’t mean I’ve not had pleasurable and good experiences with many of them in my relationship to them.
+And it certainly may be that they have been good to you if you know them personally.

 Following, if this note has an impact on the lives of those who I identify, I hope that it is part of a larger process that brings them more into their essentially good nature and realign the emotional needs that have been misdirected towards me.